Foods for More Energy

 balanced and prevents the sudden drops that make you sleepy or irritable.
 Nuts

 and seeds add healthy fats and proteins that feed your brain.
-Almonds walnuts
+Almonds, walnuts, ts

-pumpkin seeds flax seeds and chia seeds are small but powerful superfoods that
+pumpkin seeds, flaxseed, ds, a nd chia seeds are small but powerful superfoods that

 Hydration is a huge